 *Also posted on Instagram, Facebook and Youtube

-Click below for a video of the baby's first steps:
+Click below for a video of the hatchling's first steps:

-Star tortoises also known as Geochelone elegans are once again growing in popularity.
-They were my first tortoises back in 1999 and I was able to produce only one hatchling in 2006 before working abroad.
-The breeding project stopped in 2007.
-Now, I've also made it my goal to breed this beautiful species again.
-Star tortoises will always be one of my favorite tortoise species!
+Star tortoises, also known as Geochelone elegans are once again growing in popularity.
+They were our first tortoises back in 1999 and we were able to produce only one hatchling in 2006 before I worked abroad.
+The IST breeding project stopped in 2007.
+Now, we've also made it our goal to breed this beautiful species again.
+Star tortoises will always be one of our favorite tortoise species!